 Arthritis affects more than 50 million American adults, hindering their ability to work and enjoy healthy, active lifestyles.
-At Frisco Medical Center, Luis Palacios, MD, and Jessica Huerta, DO, MS, help manage many forms of arthritis with physical therapy, prescribed medication, and lifestyle modifications.
+At Frisco Medical Center and Luis Palacios, MD, help manage many forms of arthritis with physical therapy, prescribed medication, and lifestyle modifications.
 They develop personalized treatment plans that can improve your joint health, your mobility and relieve painful symptoms.
 If you’re suffering from arthritis, call or use the online booking tool and schedule an appointment today.

 Arthritis refers to different diseases that affect the health and functioning of your joints.
 Patients who suffer from arthritis can suffer joint pain and limited mobility.

 There are different kinds of arthritis, but the most common one is a degenerative form known as Osteoarthritis.
 It is marked by the wearing down over time of the soft, cushion-like surfaces on the ends of bones where they meet.
 When bone rubs against bone, it causes painful symptoms.

 The most common signs and symptoms of arthritis typically involve your joints, including the knees, wrists, elbows, and shoulders.
 Some of these symptoms include:

 Arthritis symptoms can vary widely depending on what form of arthritis you have.
 That’s why it’s important to make an appointment with Frisco Medical Center as soon as you notice symptoms so Dr. Palacios can make a diagnosis.
 Also, the earlier you detect arthritis, the better your joints will respond to treatment.